broadinstitute/cromwell/docs/backends/BCS.md

 ### Runtime Attributes

-This backend support additional runtime attributes that are specified in the configuration key `backend.providers.BCS.config.runtime-attributes`.
+This backend supports additional runtime attributes that are specified in the configuration key `backend.providers.BCS.config.runtime-attributes`.
 It uses the same syntax as specifying runtime attributes in a task in WDL.
 A typical runtime attributes example for BCS backend looks like this:

 ```hocon